Skip to main content

 • humor

-• “Look at how many hours I have at the time of my review (1.9 hours) and then consider that I am on the third and final stage of the final boss fight, and then all I have left is the secret achievement (mute the game in options - har dee har har, devs think that is funny because it is a rhythm game) and the time attack achievements.”
+• “Look at how many hours I have at the time of my review (1.9 hours) and then consider that I am on the third and final stage of the final boss fight.
+All I have left is the secret achievement (mute the game in options - har dee har har, devs think that is funny because it is a rhythm game) and the time attack achievements.”

 • optimization

-Players report a smooth experience with no noticeable stuttering or frame drops, indicating that the game's optimization is effective and reliable.
+Users report a smooth gaming experience with no noticeable stuttering or frame drops, indicating effective optimization.

 Buy Inside My Radio